lvalle-t/lvalle-t/README.md

 ### Hi there 👋

+Hello, I'm Lupita Valle a fourth-year Computer Science student at the University of Houston.
+Within this portfolio, you'll discover projects I have worked on as either coursework or passion projects.
+- 🌍 I'm a native Houstonian
+- 🖥️ You can see my portfolio here [lvalle-t.github.io/] (https://lvalle-t.github.io/)
+- ✉️ Contact me at [lupitavalle713@gmail.com] (lupitavalle713@gmail.com)
+- :woman_technologist: Check out my [LinkedIn] (www.linkedin.com/in/lupita-valle)

 <!--
 **lvalle-t/lvalle-t** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.